 The hCG One Step Pregnancy Test Device (Urine) is a rapid chromatographic immunoassay for the qualitative detection of human chorionic gonadotropin (hCG) in urine to aid in the early detection of pregnancy.
 The test utilizes a combination of antibodies including mouse monoclonal anti-hCG antibodies and goat polyclonal anti-hCG antibodies to selectively detect elevated levels of hCG.
 The assay is conducted by adding a urine specimen to the specimen well of the test device and observing the formation of colored lines.
 The specimen migrates via capillary action along the membrane to react with the colored conjugate.

 Positive specimens react with the specific colored antibody conjugates and form a colored line at the test line region of the membrane.
 Absence of this colored line suggests a negative result.
 To serve as a procedural control, a colored line will allays appear at the control line region if the test has been performed properly.

-diagnostic use only.
-Do not use after the
+For professional in vitro diagnostic use only.
+Do not use after the expiration date.

 All specimens should be considered potentially hazardous

 and handled in the same manner as an infectious agent.

 The test device should be discarded in a proper biohazard container after testing.

 A urine specimen must be collected in a clean and dry container.
 A first morning urine specimen is preferred since it generally contains the highest concentration of hCG; however, urine specimens collected at any time of the day may be used.
 Urine specimens exhibiting visible precipitates should be centrifuged, filtered, or allowed to settle to obtain a clear specimen for testing.